eclipse-openj9/openj9/doc/processes/labels.md

 * `perf`
 * `footprint`

-Documentation
+External documentation
 ---
-Labels to indicate a PR or issues should be tagged in the release notes or the What's New documentation.
+Label to indicate that a PR or issue requires external documentation (new feature / change in behavior / limitation).

-* `doc:releasenote`
+* `doc:externals`

-* `doc:whatsnew`
+**Note:** When you use this label, you must open an [issue](https://github.com/eclipse/openj9-docs/issues/new?template=new-documentation-change.md) in the OpenJ9 documentation repo.

 End User issues
 ---
 To indicate an issue has been raised by an end user or affects the User-experience rather than being a developer-centric issue.

 * `userRaised`